 The solution to feedback is to visit or call your hearing care professional.
 They can troubleshoot and offer solutions.
 They can also clean out any earwax, if you aren’t able to do it at home.
 Or help with the fit or function.

 Ready to request a hearing exam and consultation?
 AARP Hearing Solutions has a national network of hearing care professionals.
-Find a provider.
+Request an appointment.

 Answer: C